 I know this is easier said than done, so let me help you out.
 It can be quite nerve-racking to approach the people you admire and look up to, and even when you do, you don’t know what to say to them without embarrassing yourself.
 Ah, the eternal struggle!
 If it is of any consolation, you’ll do it online, so it should relieve some of the stress away.

 First, make sure you follow your potential blog interview candidates on social media, otherwise, your request will come across as random.
 You’ll give out the impression that you’re doing this to gain more views, not because you really admire your potential interviewee.
-That’s not the angle you want to take up, and pretty sure that’s not the angle your interview blog needs.
+That’s not an angle you want to take up, and pretty sure that’s not the angle your interview blog needs.

 State who you are: your name and provide the link to your blog.
 Mention that you are a big fan and that you would love it if you could schedule an interview.